RavSS/HAVK/TASKLIST.md

   accordingly.
 - Trampoline the APs so we can use more than one core.
 I'd like to avoid concurrency issues and performance is not a demand, so leave this out until the tasking system is solid.
+This includes pointing the GS register's base address to a CPU-specific structure/record which includes tasking information etc.
 - Finally start engaging with security concepts centred around user space.
+  This includes handling x86 IOPBs properly for each task.
 - Rework the physical frame allocator.
 - Make the build system better and more convenient for proving operating system tasks programmed in SPARK.